 This option specifies the length of time of hard disk drive inactivity that must expire before the IDE hard disk drive is placed in IDE HDD Power Down.
 The settings are from 1 min to 14 min or disabled.
-HDD Power Down can be an individual feature with independent timer or be synchronized with sleep or suspend mode (depend on CPU type).

 Monitor PCI Master x